 - We adhere to the one space after the period philosophy, not two.

 - Use headers and sub headers to break up your post.

 - When writing headlines be specific and indicate a benefit to the reader.
 Read “How to Write a Headline” if you need pointers.

-- Use bullet lists or numbered lists.
+- Use bullet and numbered lists.

 - End the post with a question or a call to action for comments.
 The more specific, the better.

-We love images on the Orbit blog.
+We love images and video on the Orbit blog.
 We use them to break up text, make the blog post scannable and to support data.
 Ideally, we include one image at every scroll depth, so an image is always visible.
 Here is a great example.

 - Include one header image that is 1600×650

 - All post images must be at least 710px wide not to exceed 900px wide.